-The above steps describe one round of the iterative process for determining the perturbation quantity of each link and node of the network.
-The iteration stops once all components of the vector dP become zero, meaning that the non-zero (but maybe infinitesimally small) perturbation quantity reaching each link and node is already determined.
-At the end of the iteration process component i of vector P is the maximum perturbation quantity flowing into node i.
-The influence function value, $f_a(i, j)$ of any link (i, j) to the influence of node a (the starting node of the perturbation spreading process) is defined as the perturbation quantity flowing through link (i, j) that is
+The above steps describe one round of the iterative process for determining the perturbation quantity of each link and element of the network.
+The iteration stops once all components of the vector dP become zero, meaning that the non-zero (but maybe infinitesimally small) perturbation quantity reaching each link and element is already determined.
+At the end of the iteration process component i of vector P is the maximum perturbation quantity flowing into element i.
+The community heap value, h^a{ij} of any link (i,j) to the community heap of element a (the starting element of the perturbation spreading process) is defined as the perturbation quantity flowing through link (i,j), that is

-$$f{a}(i,j) = M[i][j] \cdot$$
+$$h^a{ij} = M[i][j] \\$$

-Let the influence function value of node i be $f_a(i,j) = max_j \{M[i]/[j]\}$ , i.e. the maximum outflowing perturbation quantity of node i With this definition, the determination of the influence function is completed.
-This process of determining influence functions of a directed network describes the PerturLand influence function calculation algorithm.
-Once all influence functions have been determined, the community landscape height of a given link is calculated by summing the influence function values of the given link for all influence zones.
-Note that the X parameter is not required for constructing the influence functions of higher hierarchical level networks, because these networks already have link weights proportional to the information flow rate on these links (see Section VII. for details).
+Let the community heap value of element i be $h^a_i = max_j \{M[i][j]\}$, i.e. the maximum outflowing perturbation quantity of element i.
+With this defintion, the determination of the community heap is completed.
+This process of determining community heaps of a directed network describes the PerturLand community heap construction method.

+Once all community heaps have been determined, the community landscape height of a given link is calculated by summing the community heap values of the given link for all community heaps.

+Note that the X parameter is not required for constructing the community heaps of higher hierarchical level networks, because these networks already have link weights proportional to the information flow rate on these links (see Section VII. for details).

-While the PerturLand algorithm is defined in the above description for directed networks only, it can easily be applied in case of undirected networks by substituting undirected links with two directed links of opposing direction having the same weights as the original link.
-In this version of the PerturLand algorithm the community landscape height of a given undirected link is defined as the maximum of the community landscape height of the substituted directed links.
+While the PerturLand method is defined in the above description for directed networks only, it can easily be applied in case of undirected networks by substituting undirected links with two directed links of opposing direction having the same weights as the original link.
+In this version of the PerturLand method the community landscape height of a given undirected link is defined as the maximum of the community landscape height of the substituted directed links.

-Algorithm 3 below describes the PerturLand influence function calculation algorithm in detail.
+Algorithm 3 below describes the PerturLand community heap construction method in detail.

-Algorithm 3: Algorithm of PerturLand influence function construction method / Input variables: startNode: the starting node of the actual influence zone. startPerturbation: the starting perturbation (activation) of startNode X: the intensity of the perturbation flow (free parameter, chosen with regards to the dynamical properties of the given network, $O < X \le 1$ ) normWeight[i,j]: the normalized weight of the directed i→j links Important variables used in the algorithm: maxinPert[i]: the maximal inflow perturbation of node i maxOutPert[i]: the maximal outflow perturbation of node i tempMaxInPert[i]: the maximal inflow perturbation reaching node i, if it would be added to the influence zone in the next round newNodes: the list of the nodes to be added to the influence zone linkPert[i,j]: the perturbation spreading trough the directed $i \rightarrow j$ link Output variables: In the end of the algorithm, the influence function values of the nodes will be stored in the maxOutPert array, and the influence function values of the directed links in the linkPert array
+Algorithm 3: Algorithm of PerturLand community-heap construction method startElement: the starting element of the actual heap.

+/ Input variables:

+startPerturbation: the starting perturbation (activation) of startElement normWeight[i,j]: the normalized weight of the directed $i \rightarrow j$ links maxInPert[i]: the maximal inflow perturbation of element i maxOutPert[i]: the maximal outflow perturbation of element i tempMaxInPert[i]: the maximal inflow perturbation reaching element i, if it would be

+X: the intensity of the perturbation flow (free parameter, chosen with regards to the dynamical properties of the given network, 0<X≤1)

+Important variables used in the algorithm:

-&lt;sup>7Although the behavior of the PerturLand algorithm for determining the centrality of nodes can be described by calculating shortest paths via the said transformations, the centrality measure provided by the PerturLand algorithm greatly differs from the betweenness centrality, because PerturLand assigns centrality to nodes based on properties of shortest paths, while the betweenness centrality characterizes a centrality based on the number rather than the properties of shortest paths.
+4Although the behavior of the PerturLand method for determining the centrality of elements can be described by calculating shortest paths via the said transformations, the centrality measure provided by the PerturLand method greatly differs from the betweenness centrality, because PerturLand assigns centrality to elements based on properties of shortest paths, while the betweenness centrality characterizes a centrality based on the number rather than the properties of shortest paths.